Melvin D. and Valorie G. Booth School of Business

-Faculty: Casey Abington, Lisa Bishop, Terry Coalter, Ben Collier, Michelle Erickson, Araceli Hernandez, Allison Hoffmann, David Johnson, Brenda Jones, Alfred B. Kelly, Cindy Kenkel, Chi Lo Lim, Janet Marta, Doni Mollus, Jeff Nickerson, Michael Northup, Doug Russell, Tiebing Shi, Hilmi Songur, Malinda Tobin, Deborah Toomey, James Walker, Tekle Wanorie, Rahnl Wood
+Faculty: Casey Abington, Lisa Bishop, Terry Coalter, Ben Collier, Tolina Fufa, Araceli Hernandez, Allison Hoffmann, David Johnson, Brenda Jones, Cindy Kenkel, Chi Lo Lim, Janet Marta, Doni Mollus, Jeff Nickerson, Michael Northup, Doug Russell, Tiebing Shi, Hilmi Songur, Malinda Tobin, Deborah Toomey, James Walker, Tekle Wanorie

-Northwest Missouri State University, through its Melvin D. and Valorie G. Booth School of Business, is nationally accredited by the Accreditation Council for Business Schools and Programs (ACBSP) for the offering of the following degree programs: (1) at the graduate level, for the Master of Business Administration (M.B.A.) degree; (2) at the undergraduate level, for the Bachelor of Science (B.S.) degree with majors in Accounting, Business Economics, Finance, Management Information Systems, Business Technology, Business Education, Business Management, International Business and Marketing.
-The B.S. in Education degrees in Agricultural Education and Business Education are accredited by the National Council for Accreditation of Teacher Education and the Department of Elementary and Secondary Education.
+Northwest Missouri State University, through its Melvin D. and Valorie G. Booth School of Business, is nationally accredited by the Accreditation Council for Business Schools and Programs (ACBSP) for the offering of the following degree programs: (1) at the graduate level, for the Master of Business Administration (M.B.A.) degree; (2) at the undergraduate level, for the Bachelor of Science (B.S.) degree with majors in Accounting, Business Economics, Business Management, Business Technology, Finance, International Business, and Marketing.

 The School of Business offers programs leading to the Bachelor of Science degree.
 All majors must complete at least 60% of the comprehensive major from Northwest.
-Students must earn a grade of “C” or better in all Common Professional Component courses and in all major courses.
-Students may select from the following comprehensive majors offered by the School of Business: Accounting, Economics, Finance, Business Management, Data Sciences and Informatics, International Business, Marketing, or Organizational Behavior/Human Resource Management.
-Majors in Management Information Systems, Business Technology, and Business Education are offered by the School of Computer Science and Information Systems.
+Students must earn a grade of “C” or better in all Common Professional Component and major courses.
+Students may select from the following majors offered by the School of Business: Accounting-Public Accounting Track or Private Industry Track, Business Economics, Business Management, Economics, Finance-Corporate Finance, Financial Computing, Financial Management, or Financial Services, International Business, Marketing, or Organizational Behavior/Human Resource Management.

-In addition, the School of Business offers interdisciplinary minors in Accounting Information Systems, Agricultural Finance, and Sport Management.
+In addition, the School of Business offers an interdisciplinary major in Data Science and Informatics.
+Business Track minors in Accounting Information Systems, Agricultural Finance, and Sport Management.
 Minors in Economics or General Business are available to students who major in another discipline, permitting students to gain exposure to the principles and fundamental concepts of business while pursuing a non-business major.

 Business Transfer Requirements

-Any community college student or student from another baccalaureate degree-granting institution planning to transfer to Northwest Missouri State University and major in one of the business programs should place heavy emphasis on liberal arts courses during the first two years of study.
-However, many of these students will wish to include some business courses in their programs and should select those courses from the following:
+Any community college student or student from another baccalaureate degree-granting institution planning to transfer to Northwest Missouri State University who has selected one of the business majors should place heavy emphasis on liberal arts courses during the first two years of study.
+However, students may wish to include some business courses in their programs and should select courses from the following:

 - College Algebra (3 semester hours)